Efe-Godson/Efe-Godson/README.md

 I build data systems and analyses that turn complex data into decisions.

 My work sits at the intersection of analytics engineering and decision support, with experience across programme operations, commercial, and marketing contexts.
-I focus on working with real-world data — often messy, incomplete, and high-stakes — and turning it into clear, actionable insight..
+I focus on working with real-world data; often messy, incomplete, and high-stakes, and turning it into clear, actionable insight.

 ---